 And while all of the benefits of turkey sound great, you might be wondering: Is there a specific part of the turkey where you can get those nutrients?
 Should you choose white or dark meat when the turkey gets carved this year?

 The answer isn’t as black and white as you might think, according to Dana Harrison, a nutritionist who spoke to The Daily Meal in an email interview.

-“Most people go for white meat because of its reputation of being a great source of lean protein,” Dana Harrison, the nutritionist behind Eats 2 Know, LLC, told The Daily Meal in an email.
+“Most people go for white meat because of its reputation of being a great source of lean protein,” the nutritionist behind Eats 2 Know, LLC said.
 “Low in calories, low in fat.”

-Dark meat has a higher concentration of both saturated and unsaturated fat — but that’s not necessarily a bad thing.
-These fats could help you to feel more satiated by your meal, and they actually have a number of health benefits, as well.
-Dark meat is also higher in certain other nutrients, including iron, zinc, B vitamins, and selenium.
+Although dark meat has about two times as much fat as white meat, those fats help you feel more satiated by your meal, and they have a number of health benefits.
+Dark meat is higher in certain nutrients, including iron, zinc, B vitamins and selenium.

 Harrison suggests that you choose the option that you prefer taste-wise and recommends avoiding restrictive thoughts on food around the holidays.

 “Instead of labeling foods as ‘good’ and ‘bad’ or having feelings of guilt and thinking, ‘I shouldn’t eat this,’ focus on mindful eating,” she said.
 “Be present when you’re eating and listen to your hunger.”

 No matter which cut of turkey you choose to enjoy this year, the most important thing is making sure your holiday star is cooked right.
 Year after year, people make the same common turkey mistakes.
 Here’s how to avoid them.